tangentmonger/wisdomexchangemarkII/README.md

     match numPos and numNeg to info.dat and bg.txt respectively what do all the other parameters actually do?

+    Image detection in 76 out of 100 wisdom
+    Image detection: 14 out of 23
+    Nonimage detection: 62 out of 77

 TODO: there's a much faster way to generate the Hough transform accumulator array, see comment.

 Build